Our methodology.

 We name a winner

-We verify pricing quarterly
+We re-verify pricing quarterly

 We publish corrections

-The 6 scoring criteria
+The six scoring criteria.

 Setup & Onboarding